rafalstaroszczyk1/rafalstaroszczyk1/README.md

 ## I'm a PLC Programmer and Python enthusiast !

-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning Robot Framework
 - 👯 I’m looking to collaborate with other Python enthusiast
 - 🥅 2021 Goals: Complete e-comerce project in Django
 - 🏋️ Workout everyday!